nationalarchives/tna-base/README.md

 Having followed the steps above you will be able to install dependencies by typing ```composer install``` at the Terminal.

+### 2.8 PHPUnit

+Having followed the steps under 'Installing Composer' type ```vendor/bin/phpunit -c phpunit.xml``` from within the ```tna-base``` directory to run Unit Tests for the project.

+Note: PhpStorm allows for PHPUnit integration - allowing your tests to be run automatically.
+Search the JetBrains website to find out how to configure this.

 ## 3.0 Credits

 * [Bootstrap 3.3.6] (http://getbootstrap.com/)